Lymp2/tatoe2/content/_index.md

 ### 🧭 Final Stages
 - Once venues are full or invitations have settled:
   - Venue leads will only see their confirmed guest artists.
-  - Guest artists will only see the venue they’ve been accepted to.
+  - Guest artists will only see the venue where they’re accepted/agreed.
   - Accepted guests become invisible to other venue leads — no double bookings!

 - When the deadline for organizing the event arrives: